elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 A lot of Robin Hood investors were trading on margin and many of them used previous purchases of GameStop as collateral.
 Billions of dollars was potentially in-loans.
 DTCC was worried about volatility of GameStop and if it comes down, the margin loans might default, which might bankrupt RobinHood, which means that DTCC would be on the hook for the trades as it is expecting RobinHood to front the cash for the shares.

 ## Peter Hayes Institutional Trading

+Wednesday, July 3rd

+## Deutche Borse and London Stock Exchange

+Hedge funds do not want DB to acquire LSE but rather take debt for a dividend roll-up, and then they campaign other shareholders to pay the dividend roll-up.

+The synergy would have been economies of scale.
+Mergers not good for everybody.
+In this case,